tristanbuckreis/ccldpy/README.md

     </tbody>
 </table>

-# Selection of the Prefered Rupture Geometry:
+# Selection of the Preferred Rupture Geometry:
 <em>ccldpy</em> generates a stochastic set of possible rupture surfaces given the available source metadata as outlined above.
 The objective is to select the most probable surface which does not result in atypically short or long finite-fault distances (e.g., $R_{RUP}$) for any given site, when published finite-fault models from the literature are not available.
 This is done by computing rupture distances ($R_{RUP}$) for a grid of pseudo-stations for each rupture realization (Figure 4).
 The most-probable rupture surface, which is ultimately selected to compute real distance metrics, is that which minimizes the squared difference between $R_{RUP}$ and the median $R_{RUP}$ at each pseudo-station.
 In other words, the optimal rupture surface for the purpose of computing reasonable finite-fault distances is that which minimizes the following expression:

 $$\sum_{r = 1}^{N_r} \sum_{s = 1}^{N_S} (R_{RUP,median,s} - R_{RUP,r,s})^2$$